Jesse Holley: New England Patriots

 Holley was signed by the New England Patriots on June 11, 2012.
 He was released on September 1 and retired from professional football, wanting to further rehab an injured knee.

 Personal life

-Holley is the younger brother of Jamel Holley, former Mayor of Roselle, New Jersey, and current New Jersey Assemblyman from the 20th Legislative District.
+Holley is the younger brother of Jamel Holley, former mayor of Roselle, New Jersey, and current New Jersey Assemblyman from the 20th Legislative District.
 In 2013, Jesse became a member of the KRLD-FM Dallas Cowboys pre and post-game coverage.
 He also contributes and co-hosts other shows and podcasts at the station.

+In 2023, Jesse launched his own podcast "Unfiltered With Jesse Holley" with sports media company Fanatics View, which covers the Dallas Cowboys and other NFL topics.

+In 2024 Jesse started covering the Cowboys for the DLLS Cowboys podcast, a part of the ALLCITY sports network.